upa/unvme/README.md

 UNVMe is a user space NVMe driver developed at Micron Technology.

-The UNVMe code under the src directory contains four independent modules:

-    VFIO    -   VFIO supported device and I/O memory wrapper functions (unvme_vfio.h unvme_vfio.c)

-    NVMe    -   NVMe supported functions
-                (unvme_nvme.h unvme_nvme.c)

-    Log     -   Simple logging supported functions
-                (unvme_log.h unvme_log.c)

-    UNVMe   -   User Space application interface built on top of the above three modules (unvme.h unvme.c unvme_core.h unvme_core.c)

-The test/nvme directory contains a few examples of NVMe admin commands constructed using the VFIO, NVMe, and Log modules (without depending on the UNVMe module).
-The user can build more NVMe admin commands based on those examples.
+The driver in this model is implemented as a library (libunvme.a) that applications can be linked with.
+Upon start, an application will first initialize the NVMe device(s) and then can perform I/O directly.

+Note that an application can access multiple devices simultaneously, but a device can only be accessed by one application at any given time.
+Device name is to be specified in PCI format, e.g. 0a:00.0.

+User space driver, in general, is a specially customized solution.
+Applications must use the provided APIs to access the device instead of the system provided POSIX APIs.

+A design note:  UNVMe is designed modularly with independent components including VFIO (unvme_vfio.c) and NVME (unvme_nvme.c) supported functions, where the driver library itself is built on top of those modules.
+The test commands under test/nvme are built on those modules without dependency on the UNVMe driver and library.
+They are served as examples for building other NVMe admin commands.
+The tests under test/unvme can serve as examples for developing applications using UNVMe library.

 System Requirements
 ===================

-UNVMe depends on features provided by the VFIO module in the Linux kernel (introduced since 3.6).
-UNVMe code has been built and tested with CentOS 6 and 7 running on x86_64 CPU based systems.
+UNVMe has a dependency on features provided by the VFIO module in the Linux kernel (introduced since 3.6).
+UNVMe code has been built and tested only with CentOS 6 and 7 running on x86_64 CPU based systems.

 UNVMe requires the following hardware and software support:

     VT-d    -   CPU must support VT-d (Virtualization Technology for Directed I/O).
                 Check <http://ark.intel.com/> for Intel product specifications.
-                VT-d setting may be found in the BIOS configuration.
+                VT-d setting is normally found in the BIOS configuration.

-    VFIO    -   Linux kernel 3.6 or later compiled with the following configurations:
+    VFIO    -   Linux OS must have kernel 3.6 or later compiled with the following configurations:

                     CONFIG_IOMMU_API=y
                     CONFIG_IOMMU_SUPPORT=y